 Our conscious mind is our experience of the tiny handful of things we’re focused on right now, while our unconscious mind is everything else we’ve ever experienced.

-When you look at the environment around you, you will notice that in day-to-day life, we don’t really need more than those 4 things we can track at once.
+When you look at the environment around you, you will notice that in day-to-day life, we don’t really need to track more than a handful of things at once.
 We tend to work on a single task at work.

 Some of us imagine we can multitask, and studies show that the subset of us who think we can multitask are the worst at it.